im-tomu/fomu-workshop/README.md

 There is an additional RISC-V demo in the workshop.
 The `riscv-usb-cdcacm` directory contains a simple USB serial device that simply echoes back any characters that you type, incremented by 1.
 This is a good way to get started with an interactive terminal program, or logging data via USB serial.

+## Working on Fomu with Renode

+One of the ways to interact with Fomu and other LiteX-based platforms is to use [Renode](www.renode.io).

+Renode is an open source simulation framework that lets you run unmodified software in a fully controlled and inspectable environment.

+You will find Renode documentation along with some tutorials on [ReadTheDocs](renode.readthedocs.io).
+You can also take a look at a new [Video Tutorials section on Renode's website](https://renode.io/tutorials/).

+### Wishbone bridge

+Just like we can talk to Fomu peripherals using `wishbone-tool`, we can also connect to a physical board from Renode, mapping part of the memory space as accessible via the Etherbone protocol.

+Renode has a predefined scenario you can try to run and inspect different capabilities of running in a simulated environment.

 ## Hardware Description Languages

 The two most common **H**ardware **D**escription **Language** are Verilog and VHDL (the toolchain we are using only supports Verilog).